howtographql/howtographql/content/frontend/vue-apollo/8-subscriptions.md

 </Instruction>

 Similar to before, you're calling `subscribeToMore` on the `allLinks` query.
 This time you're passing in a subscription that asks for newly created votes.
-In `updateQuery`, you're then adding the information about the new vote to the cache by first looking for the `Link` that was just voted on and and then updating its `votes` with the `Vote` element that was sent from the server.
+In `updateQuery`, you're then adding the information about the new vote to the cache by first looking for the `Link` that was just voted on and then updating its `votes` with the `Vote` element that was sent from the server.

 Fantastic!
 Your app is now ready for realtime and will immediately update links and votes whenever they're created by other users.